EMMC-ASBL/tripper/docs/units/units.md

 Units and quantities
 ====================
-The [tripper.units] subpackage provide support for using [Pint] to work with units and quantites defined in ontologies.
+The [tripper.units] subpackage provides support for using [Pint] to work with units and quantites defined in ontologies.

 Currently, only [EMMO] and EMMO-based ontologies can be used as a source for units and quantities.
-However, since [EMMO] include references to the [QUDT] and [OM] ontologies, it is also possible to work with IRIs for these ontologies as well.
+However, since [EMMO] includes references to the [QUDT] and [OM] ontologies, it is also possible to work with IRIs for these ontologies.

 > [!NOTE]
 > Currently the support for [OM] is weak.
 Improvements are planned.